 If you’re an FFL and you’re looking to accept credit cards as payment for firearm transactions, you have probably already found out how hard it is to find a credit card processing company that will work with you.

 You also may have found how confusing the entire process can be.

 In this article, we’re going to show you how to accept credit cards for firearm transactions.

 If you’re not an FFL yet, you’re going to need to get an FFL .
 Then, you can start selling guns as a business out of a storefront as a gunshop, at gun shows, and/or online.

 Of course, in order to sell your guns, you’re going to need a way to accept payment.
 Cash, of course, is king.
 Checks can work too but they can be a hassle and carry some risk.

 Credits cards, although they have some fees associated, are sometimes the easiest and most secure way to do business.
 Therefore, you’re going to need to find, and sign up with, a credit card processor (also called a merchant account).

 But, as we mentioned above, most companies are not gun friendly credit card processors.

-If you’re looking to skip ahead and just want to see who we recommend as a gun friendly credit card processor for your firearms business, we think you should check out Payroc.
+If you’re looking to skip ahead and just want to see who we recommend as a gun friendly credit card processor for your firearms business, it’s Payroc.